stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 - The event handling framework satisfies the requirements of encapsulating the underlying workings of GLFW and reducing the various events to a smaller, more generic subset.

-- The bindings class follows the separation of concerns principle by separating the event handling logic from the application actions (or at least helps).
+- The bindings class follows the separation of concerns principle by splitting the event handling logic from the application actions (or at least helps).

 - This functionality could be used (for example) to implement keyboard/controller bindings in a game without having to craft or refactor event handlers.